rishipandey125/Simple-RayTracer/README.md

 ![b3](/imgs/b3.png)

-Just for the heck of it let's move the blue sphere back some more in the scene, about 600 units.
+Let's move the blue sphere back some more in the scene, about 600 units.

 ![b4](/imgs/b4.png)

-Wowza.
 Lastly for fun we can add another point light to the scene to increase the brightness of each sphere and create some more complex shadows.
 Second point light at (900,800,400).

 ![b5](/imgs/b5.png)

 Cool stuff!
-Excited to add more to this project (animations, reflections, etc.) and learn more about building a career in film and animation.
+Excited to add more to this project (animations, reflections, shaders etc.) and learn more about building a career in film and animation.